fviaren/k8s-pod-eval-service/Readme.md

 k8s-pod-eval-service
 ====================
-A showcase microservice to watch for pods in kubernetes cluster and evaluate them according to a set of rules.
+A showcase microservice to watch for pods in a kubernetes cluster and evaluate them according to a set of rules.

-# Features
+## Features
 - Use of [kubernetes official API library](https://github.com/kubernetes-client/python) to get cluster status data
 - Reshape data to fit specific requirements
 - Evaluate specific conditions on pods status
 - Output evaluation of pods in stdout, one line per pod
 - Watch for changes in status, printing new line of updated pod
 - Optional arguments for namespace and timeout
-- Run locally or deploy to cluster
+- Run locally
+- One unit test for evaluation of pod function

-# How to test locally
+## How to test locally
 This service can be tested locally manually against a configured kubernetes cluster (local using minikube or kind or remote one) by simply cloning and running main.py python script directly: